The Storr

-The Storr (An Stòr) is a rocky hill on the Trotternish peninsula of the Isle of Skye in Scotland.
+The Storr (An Stòr) is a mountain on the Trotternish peninsula of the Isle of Skye in Scotland.
 The hill presents a steep rocky eastern face overlooking the Sound of Raasay, contrasting with gentler grassy slopes to the west.

 Geology

 The Storr is a prime example of the Trotternish landslip, the longest such feature in Great Britain.
 It is the type locality for the mineral gyrolite.

 The area in front of the cliffs of the Storr is known as the Sanctuary.
 This has a number of weirdly shaped rock pinnacles, the remnants of ancient landslips.

 Ascent routes

 A well-constructed path, used by many sightseers, leaves the A855 just north of Loch Leathan.
 It heads up through a clearfell area that was formerly a conifer plantation.
 Most day-trippers are content simply to wander around the Sanctuary, admiring the pinnacles and gazing up at the Storr's eastern cliffs.
 Walkers can easily ascend to the summit, however, by skirting below the cliffs whilst heading north from the north end of the Sanctuary.
 After passing over a fence at a makeshift stile and climbing a brief steep section of loose rock, the recommended route for walkers heads north-west as far as Coire Scamadal, 1 km north of the summit, then doubles back and heads southwards along the north side, climbing towards the summit.
 From this route, visible breaks in the cliffs offer tempting short cuts, but these are steep, may not save time and may not be safe.
 An alternative route, involving some mild scrambling, follows the rim of the south-east-facing cliffs from the top of the aforementioned steep section.

 Another route to or from the summit starts 500 m south-west of the car park and heads north-west to Bealach Beag, about 1 km south-west of the summit, following the course of a stream which breaches the cliffs.
 A steep section of this course is slippery and requires care.

 The Storr is often climbed as part of a much longer expedition, following the full length of the Trotternish landslip.